rramos/rramos.github.io.src/source/_posts/ChromeProxy.md

 Now access on the browser to http://test.mylocaldomain.dev:8000

-That's' it, you should now have different profiles configured and autoswitch will do the job.
+You could now have different profiles configured and autoswitch will do the job for you of choosing the appropriate tunnel.

 Cheers,
 RR